Nazir Muhammad Sarwar Khan: Fall from grace

 The Afghan Boundary Commission concluded its work in September 1886, and in October it passed through Kabul on its way back to India.
 It seems likely that someone, possibly Kazi Saad-ud-Din, the Amir's representative on the Commission, gave an unfavourable report of Sarwar Khan to the Amir.
-In any case, in November 1886 Sarwar Khan was summoned to Kabul, stripped of his governorship - which was given to Kazi Saad-ud-Din instead - and arrested.
-There he was called upon to pay large sums, and was on one occasion put to the rack.
-In May 1887, however, the Amir is said to have summoned him, taken pity on him, and said: 'When I was at certain places I had no funds, and your father and you supplied me.
+In any case, in November 1886 Sarwar Khan was summoned to Kabul, stripped of his governorship – which was given to Kazi Saad-ud-Din instead – and arrested.
+There he was called upon to pay large sums, and was on one occasion tortured on the rack.
+In May 1887, however, the Amir reportedly summoned him, took pity on him, and said: 'When I was at certain places I had no funds, and your father and you supplied me.
 When I was in Russian territory, I took from you Rs.
 70,000.
 Take this amount from me.
 I will remit the whole balance due from you."
-He was subsequently, however, again placed under arrest.
+However, he was subsequently placed under arrest again.
 In December 1887 he was placed in close confinement.
 The Amir ordered that he should only be allowed one rug for his bed.
-The Amir abused him very much and threatened to have him blown from a gun.
+The Amir abused him and threatened to have him blown from a gun.
 He died in prison in Kabul on February 21, 1888.